• Skip to main content

 My break is a change of routine and what I produce benefits New Song as well as the wider Kingdom.

 Second, the financial issue: having your pastor out of the pulpit may mean fewer donors in the pews.
-Many churches are beginning to deal with their summer giving-slump by developing online and automated giving programs to enable members to give even when they’re not present.
+Many churches deal with their summer giving-slump by developing online and automated giving programs to enable members to give even when they’re not present.

 3. Who will fill the pulpit?

-4. 4 to 6 weeks is too long for our size church.
+4. Four to six weeks is too long for our size church.

 Response: Then shorten it to 14 to 19 days.
 In my opinion, the minimum is two consecutive Sundays away so that the pastor doesn’t spend all his “away” time preparing for the next week’s sermon.